Walthamstow Central station: General description

 The underground station, like many stations on the Victoria line, was built to a low budget.
 White ceiling panels were never fixed to the ceilings above the platforms; instead the steel tunnel segments were painted black and used to support the fixtures and fittings, cutting lighting levels.
 A concrete stairway sits between two escalators instead of a third; this economy caused a disruptive station closure for several weeks in 2004 when both escalators went out of service.

 The main entrance to the above-ground station is on the down side, opposite the bus station, which was revamped in summer 2004.
 Until August 2015 three staffed ticket windows opened, replaced by improved ticket machines.
 The entrance to the tube was revamped in early 2006.
 A smaller entrance is on the up line, facing a car park.
 Its ticket office is staffed mainly in peak hours.

 Major improvements

 A subway was built in 2005 under Selborne Road linking a new bus station with a new Victoria line ticket office.
 The new subway and ticket office was scheduled for spring 2005 but problems with insufficient power capacity to supply two new lifts, planning and contractual errors, delayed the opening until 19 November 2007.
 The lifts began operation in late 2008 and some building work took longer to finish.

 Ticket barriers control access to all platforms.

 A footpath link, called Ray Dudley Way, providing a shortcut to nearby Walthamstow Queen's Road, opened in August 2014.

 Plans for a new entrance with step-free access to the Victoria line platforms were approved by Waltham Forest council in January 2021 to be part-funded by a redevelopment of the shopping mall.

 Services

-Trains are operated by London Overground.
+Trains at Walthamstow Central are operated by the Victoria line of the London Underground and the Weaver line of the London Overground.

-The typical off-peak weekday service pattern is:
+The typical all-week (including Sundays) service pattern on the Weaver line is: